 |Valorisation of research results and intellectual property||The course includes initiatives and activities for the protection and valorisation of intellectual property.
 Knowledge in these areas is mainly provided through seminars.
 The University also carries out training activities in the field of intellectual property.|

-Applicants wishing to enrol on the PhD course in Datascience in Medicine & Nutrition, must either have a “laurea magistrale” awarded in accordance with D.M.
+Applicants wishing to enrol on the PhD course in Data Science in Medicine, must either have a “laurea magistrale” awarded in accordance with D.M.
 270/2004 or equivalent qualification awarded by a foreign university (usually referred to as a Master’s Degree), in one of the subjects listed in the official call for applicants.

 Applicants who are waiting to be awarded the required qualification at the date of submission can also take part in the selection process providing they have passed all of the Degree course exams at the time of the online application and are awarded the qualification by the final deadline indicated in the call for applicants.
 In the event these applicants pass the selection process, their enrolment on the PhD course is conditional upon providing proof that the qualification is awarded.